-Penn State’s Clinical Research Training Program is a collaborative effort shared between multiple campuses with its’ home base being at Penn State Greater Allegheny.
+Penn State’s Clinical Research Training Program is a collaborative effort shared between multiple campuses.
+Its home base is at Penn State Greater Allegheny.
 With support from the Clinical and Translational Sciences Institute (CTSI), undergraduates at Penn State Greater Allegheny, University Park, Penn State New Kensington, and Penn State Harrisburg have an opportunity to enroll in the program during their 5th semester.
 The program partners with Allegheny Health Network (AHN) Research Institute, Penn State College of Medicine (CoM; in Hershey, PA.), and Clinical Research Strategies LLC (CRS), to provide Clinical Research experience and internships to interested students.

 Penn State Greater Allegheny is the only college in the region to have this program.

 Penn State Greater Allegheny students majoring in either Biobehavioral Health (B.S.) or Science majors can pursue hands on training in Clinical Research.

 (*Note: Students at Harrisburg, New Kensington, or University Park pursuing Health and Human Development (HHD), BBH, or other science-related majors as a major.*)

 The program is also offered at University Park to students majoring in Health and Human Development or Biology.
 This program is designed to provide an in-depth experience and the essential framework of clinical research topics in order to prepare our undergraduate students with the necessary training for a successful career in clinical research.